dbvictor/twitter-animations/README.md

 * Switching between home timeline and mentions timeline should use custom fragment transition animations on forward and back.
 * When pressing "compose", window should slide down from the top and then after posting should dismiss by sliding up out of view.
 * Swiping one your own tweets to the right should bring up a confirm dialog asking if you'd like to delete it.
-* <b>(Optional)</b> On deletion of a tweet after confirming, tweet should slide up until disappearing when being removed from the ListView.
-* <b>(Optional)</b> Swiping another person's tweets should prompt the user with a dialog to perform a retweet.

 ## Demo
 ![Demo](demo.gif "Demo")